Noiz doesn't have a custom title currently.

 - The first power Mark ever knew he had, was the ability to create blinding and flashing lights.
 It's not an offensive power at all, as the lights create no heat or any kind of force, but they are versatile enough to provide a temporary light source as well as create a disorienting distraction.
 The lights do not stay for longer than several seconds, so he cannot maintain them constantly but his is able to create them one after the other and in quite rapid succession.
 While he cannot make them stay for long periods of time, he can control their intensity and even their color, though he has trouble making the lights pink for some reason.Force Fields

 – This power emerged shortly after Photokinesis, and is one of Mark's favorites to use in combat situations.
 Mark's force fields are quite useful and efficient in providing cover for himself and his teammates, as well as being capable of a few more out of the box functions.
 The fields themselves appear as translucent blue with a soft glow to them, so it's always obvious when he's using them.
 The most impressive thing the fields are capable of is forming a protective dome around a small area with Mark at the center, with the highest point of the dome reaching about six and a half feet high and the dome expands roughly five feet on all sides.
 Depending on the size and height of the people he's trying to protect in the dome, they may or may not have to stoop down or even kneel to be protected.
 More commonly though, Mark will form smaller shield like constructs and use the fields that way, as this method requires less concentration and allows him to be mobile.
 The force field is not impervious to all damage however, and repeated hits from anything like high powered guns and heavy blunt damage will shatter them, though Mark can usually tell when the field is going to break long before it actually does.
+The biggest blunt impact a force field has survived was a simulated car collision at sixty miles per hour.
+Things with a heavier hitting power will crack or outright shatter them, depending on how much more powerful it is.
+Firearms are more of a concern for Mark, and the largest caliber bullet they've been able to stop came from a stander issue police sniper rifle, and the field didn't necessarily deflect the bullet, the bullet pierced the field and got stuck, then the field subsequently shattered.
 If he is not making a dome, he is capable of making two fields at a time.
 These fields can also support weight for a brief period, and he has used them as makeshift platforms, though significant amounts of weight will shatter them.
+The most weight he's ever put onto them is about 500 pounds and it held alright, but Mark could feel the strain and knew it couldn't hold much more.
+He's come to conclusion that they fields are more effective at absorbing force rather than lifting weight.
 Mark has also experimented with incorporating his force fields into hand to hand combat, using them to strengthen blows and add extra padding while blocking oncoming strikes.
 Flight

 – This power is probably Mark's all-time favorite, because let's be real, flying is awesome.
 Mark's top flight speed has clocked in at around 200 miles per hour, so he's not incredibly speedy and his flight is not great for long distance travel, but he enjoys it greatly.
 It's the power he had the easiest time getting a grip on, but he thanks the multiple people at the school that also fly, without their assistance he probably would have had a much tougher time.
 When using this power, his body goes through several changes, which are invisible to any observer, but Mark feels a notable difference.
 His body lightens considerably, and his inner ear adapts to be able to handle the sudden changes in pressure and altitude.
 His lungs and respiratory system adapt to be able to take in more air and handle the high speeds he achieves during flight, his eyes however, still need protection from the harsh winds he encounters and he needs to wear a pair of goggles to protect his eyes.
 While his body adapts to be better for flying, he's not immune to the effects of significant impact, and he needs to be careful not to hit anything, or let anything hit him, while he's in the air.Concussive Blasts